 In terms of the actual number of cushions you buy, it really depends on the size and number of sofas you have in your living room.
 In my opinion, 3 seaters can take up to 5 cushions, 2 seaters up to 4 cushions, and 1 seaters should probably stick to just one cushion.

 Ok!
-Now to the fun part... you know what your colour palette is, you know how many cushions you want to buy, so let's get shopping!
+Now to the fun part.
+You know what your colour palette is, you know how many cushions you want to buy, so let's get shopping!

-When you are selecting you cushions, you need to have your colour palette close by.
+When you are selecting your cushions, you need to have your colour palette close by.
 You want to select a range of cushions that use these colours.
 Your cushions don't need to have all of your colours in them.
 Most of your cushions will only have one of your colours but you want this to be the dominant colour.

 See how the cushions on the sofa pick up the cream from the other couch, the blue from the coffee table (or ottoman) and the grey from the bottom half of the walls?
-Most of these cushions only have one, or at most two of these three colours in them, however the combination of the three colours really pulls the whole room together.
+Most of these cushions only have one, or at most two of these three colours in them, however, the combination of the three colours really pulls the whole room together.

 Think about mixing up the size and shape of your cushions.
-You might buy two different sized cushions in the same patterned material and then add in some solid colours.
+You might buy two different-sized cushions in the same patterned material and then add in some solid colours.
 Alternatively, if you are really good at identifying and sticking to your colour palette, you could buy 4–5 different cushions and make them fit together really well.
 The image I've included is an excellent example of this.

-Step 6: How to arrange cushions on a sofa
+Step 6: How to Arrange Cushions on a Sofa

 If you want a more modern look, then you have some freedom to mix things up a bit.
-There really isn't any rules when it comes to the arrangement of cushions on a sofa for a modern or eclectic look.
-I've seen settings with one large cushion on a two seater and it looked fabulous!
+There really aren't any rules when it comes to the arrangement of cushions on a sofa for a modern or eclectic look.
+I've seen settings with one large cushion on a two-seater, and it looked fabulous!
 I've also seen a sofa stacked so full with cushions that there was barely anywhere to sit, but, it looked amazing too.

-So now that I've give you all the info you need to help you decorate your living room with cushions, it's time to get shopping!
+So now that I've given you all the info you need to help you decorate your living room with cushions, it's time to get shopping!
 There are so many websites that offer a huge range of cushions and it can be a lot of fun browsing for your perfect collection.

 If you use an online colour palette then the easiest way to shop is from the comfort of your own home.
 You can sit in the room the cushions are destined for while you browse online stores to come up with the perfect collection for your room.
 This is SO much easier than physically going into a store and trying to conjure up a vision of the colours in your room at home.